matter-labs/zksync-lite-docs/docs/accounts.md

 ### Emergency withdraw from Sync

-If ordinary withdraw from Sync account is ignored by network operators user could create an emergency withdraw request using special ethereum transaction, this withdraw request can't be ignored.
+If ordinary withdraw from Sync account is ignored by network operators user could create an emergency withdraw request using special Ethereum transaction, this withdraw request can't be ignored.

-Moves the full amount of the given token from the Sync account to the ethereum account(represented as `Signer` from `ethers.js`).
+Moves the full amount of the given token from the Sync account to the Ethereum account.

-Fees are paid by ethereum account in ETH currency.
-The fee should be >=  base fee, calculated on the contract based on the current gas price.
+Fees are paid by the Ethereum account in the ETH currency.
+The fee should be greater or equal to the base fee, calculated on the contract based on the current gas price.
 The formula for base fee calculation: ```2 * 170000 * GAS_PRICE```

+Once the deposit transaction is committed to the Ethereum network, we have to wait for 30 confirmations before accepting it in the zkSync network.
+Deposit will be processed within the zkSync network as soon as the required amount of confirmations is reached.
+After the transaction is committed to the Ethereum network, we wait for 30 confirmations before accepting it in the zkSync network then we try to process it as soon as possible.

 See [utils for estimating fee](#estimate-emergency-withdraw-fee).